cupumelody/wordpress/Instructions/Stage3.md

 - The application media and UI store is local to an instance, scaling IN/OUT risks this media
 - Customer Connections are to an instance directly ... no health checks/auto healing
-- The IP of the instance is hardcoded into the database ....
+- The IP of the instance is hardcoded into the database.

-You can now move onto STAGE 4